 Residents Maintain Autonomy

-This is the percent of residents who required additional assistance with activities of daily living over time.
-High levels of needing for assistance with activities of daily living may be a sign of decline of a patient's medical condition.
+This tells you the percent of patients that needed increased assistance with activities of daily living over time.
+Higher levels of needing for assistance with activities of daily living may be a sign of deterioration of a resident's well-being.

 Ability to Keep Residents Mobile